UBMI-IFC/Tutoriales-IFC/singleCellNeuro/supplementary-how-to-create-an-orange-environment.md

 # Create an Orange Conda environment to explore single cell data.

-- This guide is only to list required dependencies and its installation commands to know how to install Anaconda (Miniconda3) check this [link](https://docs.conda.io/projects/miniconda/en/latest/miniconda-install.html).
+- This guide is only to list Orange required dependencies and its installation commands.
+For information on how to install Anaconda (Miniconda3) check this [link](https://docs.conda.io/projects/miniconda/en/latest/miniconda-install.html).

 - On a anaconda console (regular console if using Linux or MacOS) create an enviroment to install Orange.